doughphunghus/7D2D-EntityRandomizer/README.md

 Documentation for how to setup the config file/run the script:\
 See [wiki](https://github.com/doughphunghus/7D2D-EntityRandomizer/wiki)

-Note: Only load ONE of the modlets in the table below that's specific to your game version!
+If you are using a pre-generated modlet below, load ONE of the modlets in the table below that's specific to your game version!
 | Current Pre-generated Modlets  | Notes |
 | ------------- | ------------- |
 | Doughs-RandomizedEntities-For-a19_0 | There are 332 randomized vanilla zombies in the modlet (4x of the vanilla 83) |